-Michigan Car Theft Lawyer
+Michigan Car Theft Lawyers

-Michigan Auto Theft
+Michigan Auto Theft Charges

 Auto theft is a very serious problem in the Detroit area.
 The state’s response has been to enact car theft laws with increasingly harsher penalties.
 An auto theft related conviction can have life-altering consequences including jail, fines and driver’s license suspension.
 Moreover, a theft-related conviction on your record can have serious long-term consequences for future job prospects.
-With penalties this severe, you need an experienced auto theft defense attorney to fight the charges against you.
-Jeffrey Buehner is a former auto theft unit prosecutor, so he knows how to identify weaknesses in an auto theft case and how to aggressively defend against these charges.
+With penalties this severe, you need an experienced Michigan auto theft defense attorney to fight the charges against you.
+Jeffrey Buehner is a former auto theft unit prosecutor, so he knows how to identify weaknesses in an auto theft case and how to aggressively defend against auto theft charges.

 Michigan Unlawfully Driving Away an Automobile (UDAA)